robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 </details>

-In summary, NLU is about both analysis and synthesis ---understading---.
+NLU is about both analysis and synthesis ---understanding---.
 Sentiment analysis and semantic search are examples of NLU.
 Captioning an image or video is mainly an NLG ---generating--- task since this type of input is not "textual".
 Text summarization and chatbot are applications that involve both [NLU + NLG](https://www.ibm.com/blogs/watson/2020/11/nlp-vs-nlu-vs-nlg-the-differences-between-three-natural-language-processing-concepts/).
 NLG also encompasses text summarization capabilities that generate summaries from input documents while maintaining the integrity of the information.

 ***********